namespacelabs/breakpoint/README.md

 └───────────────────────────────────────────────────────────────────────────┘
 ```

-You can now SSH inside the target system and explore the live environment.
-If you need more time, you can run `breakpoint extend` to get 30 more minutes of SSH session (for custom value see `--for` flag).
+You can now SSH the runner, re-run builds or tests, and even do changes.

+If you need more time, run `breakpoint extend` to extend the breakpoint duration
+by 30 more minutes (or extend by more with the `--for` flag).

 When you are done, you can end the breakpoint session with `breakpoint resume`.

-By default, the Breakpoint Action uses the `rendezvous` server hosted by Namespace Labs.
-See the [Breakpoint Action](https://github.com/namespacelabs/breakpoint-action) for more details on the arguments.
+By default, the Breakpoint Action uses a shared `rendezvous` server provided by
+Namespace Labs for free.
+Even though a shared server is used, your SSH traffic is always encrypted end-to-end (see Architecture).

+Check out the [Breakpoint Action](https://github.com/namespacelabs/breakpoint-action) for more details on
+what arguments you can set.

 ### Use Breakpoint CLI